quickcatcher/parspec-assignment/README.md

 ## Database Setup

 1.  **Create Database:**  Use your MySQL client to create the database that the application will use.
-Replace `your_database_name` with your desired database name:

     ```sql
     CREATE DATABASE parspec;